chizuru-nina-yamauchi/Online-Voting-System-with-Comprehensive-JUnit-Testing/README.md

 # Online-Voting-System-with-Comprehensive-JUnit-Testing
 My old assignment in December in 2023 for JUnit testing.
 I copied my code from the private repository in the organization repository in my online course.
+Result photos for this console based app are below.
+My source code: main -> java -> src or test.

 ---